studiojms/angular-pics/README.md

 The backend api will start in the port 3000.

+---

+There is also a log server.
+To un it, it's necessary to use the log-server (`cd /log-server` folder).

+Just enter it and run `npm start` (after running `npm instal` for the first time)

+The log-server api will start in the port 7000.

 ### Obs

 When installing the api dependencies, it may fail when trying to install sqlite3 lib.